kuku1234us/music-player/MusicPlayerDocs/vid_processing_page spec_v_0.md

 - **Controls**: Spinboxes have labels **stacked above** them (0 spacing).
   - **Idx Control**: Range `0` to `Split-1`.
 Updates intelligently when Split changes.
 - **Thumbnails**: Clicking either thumbnail opens an **ImagePopup**.

+### 8.1.1 Merge Output & Cleanup Singles

+- **Merge Output**: If checked, processes all files then runs a concat pass.
+- **Cleanup Singles**: If checked (only available when Merge is checked), deletes the individual processed `.mp4` files after the merge succeeds, keeping only the final combined video.

 ## 8.2 Image Popup